 There are also pages for an ongoing glossary, a list of the major intelligent species of the Empyrean universe, and individual pages for each species as they are completed.
 Many stories link to these pages (and to one another) to help new readers fill in gaps in their setting knowledge.

-Laine created a blog because of her visions of a type of story structure that would be difficult to create without the use of the Web.
+Ariana created a blog because of her visions of a type of story structure that would be difficult to create without the use of the Web.
 We've played with that technology somewhat, but would be interested in doing more with better software (or programming skill).

 We hope all of you enjoy these stories and the universe that they are set in.
 We are always open to comments, questions (questions spark some of our best ideas), insights, and possibly even additional authors and collaborations.

--Laine and Nathan
+-Ariana and Nathan